michaelyatco/choredoor/ChoreDoor6.md

 ### 6. Let's Build a Winner

 1. [ ] But what about winning?
 How do we determine the winner in this game?
 Think about the winning condition - find the ChoreBot in the *last* door.
 If there are no more `doors` left, that means you opened them all and won the game!
 So our winning condition must be `if(doors===0)`.
 If that condition is fulfilled, a `winnerGameOver()` function is carried out.
 Let's focus for now on writing the logic to bring `doors` to `0`.

-    >Hint - Make sure to wrap your `class` and `id` values are wrapped in quotation marks.
-    >Hint - Use the DOM method: `document.getElementById('id')`

-2. [ ] In the **style.css** file, create a `start-row` selector and paste in the following:

-    ```
-  margin: auto;
-  width: 120px;
-  height: 43px;
-  background-color: #eb6536;
-  padding-top: 18px;
-  font-family: 'Work Sans';
-  font-size: 18px;
-  text-align: center;
-  color: #010165;
-  margin-bottom: 21px;
-  cursor: pointer;
-    ```

-    >Hint - A class attribute is constructed with:
-`.class { property: value;}`

-3. [ ] Create three new global variables, `door1Doom`, `door2Doom`, and `door3Doom` but do not assign any value to these global variables.
-In the `randomChoreDoorGenerator()` function, however, insert each `doorDoom` variable in each "if-else" statement and set each `doorDoom` variable to `true`.
-This is the **game over** boolean value.

-    >Hint - The `door1Doom` should be with the logic that has `openDoor1` having the `botDoor` value.
-The other two boolean variables should follow the same pattern.

-4. [ ] Now we have the **game over** boolean value attached to one random door.
-The next step is having this value act as a condition in an "if-else" statement within the `doorImage.onclick` event.
-Beneath the current logic, write an "if" statement that will change the text in the `startButton` variable to `'Game over!'`.

-    >Hint - The syntax for this "if-else" statement follows:

-     ```
-      if(doorDoom) {
-	     startButton.innerHTML = 'New text'
-	   } ...
-    ```

-5. [ ] Great!
-The text changes to 'Game Over!' but notice that you can still open the other doors and play the game.
-Add three new global variables: `door1Clicked`, `door2Clicked`, and `door3Clicked` and set their value to `false`.
-Now add an `if` statement to the beginning of each `doorImage.onclick` event so that the function within is only executed if the door was never clicked.
-Then determine how to use these boolean values to prevent clicking the other doors once the game is over.

-    >Hint - The syntax for this "if-else" statement follows:

-     ```
-      if(!door1Clicked) {
-	     (execute function)
-	     if(gameOver) {
-	     	startButton.innerHTML = 'Game over'
-	     	door2Clicked = true;
-	     	...
-	     }
-	   }
-     ```

-  Huzzah!
-You've made a game that can't be played once you've hit the losing **game over** condition.
-But games aren't much fun if they just point out when we lose; they're much more fun when they point out that we've won!
-JavaScript has helped us establish the losing conditions.
-Soon, JavaScript will help us establish winning conditions, as well.
+If a door is clicked, that door is open so add logic to the `doorImage.onclick` event to decrease the `doors` value.

+    >Hint - `doors--;`

+2. [ ] One common complaint about poorly-built games is when the logic has a flaw that a player can exploit to win easily.
+If `(doors===0)` is the winning condition, a player can just click the same door until he or she wins.
+Add logic to make each door clickable only once.

+	>Hint - Place `clickDoor = true;` in the correct line of your three`.onclick` events.

+3. [ ] Now we have the logic and failsafe in place for an honest game.
+Modify your `if` statement in the three `.onclick` events so that `if` `(doors===0)`, the code will execute a new function called `winnerGameOver()`.
+Otherwise, the logic should check if the `doorDoom` game over boolean is `true`.

+    >Hint - the current `if` logic should be moved to the `else if` section of the statement.

+4. [ ] What does the `winnerGameOver()` function do?
+It should let us know that we won the game!
+Write the logic to change the `startButton` innerHTML to `'You win!`

+    >Hint - obj.innerHTML = 'New text'

+5. [ ] Wow - the game works!
+It lets you know when you opened all the doors to victory and when the ChoreBot found you and served you defeat.
+But refreshing the page to reset the values is annoying and games that annoy players will lose them quickly.
+So let's turn our `startButton` into exactly that - a start button for a new round!
+Directly underneath the global variables, write the logic to turn the `startButton` into an `.onclick` event that will trigger a new `startRound()` function.

+    >Hint - obj.onclick = () => {}

+6. [ ] The `startRound()` function not only has to start a new game; it also has to reset the values from the previous rounds.
+Add a new global variable named `closedDoor` and set its value to the path in the **images** folder.
+Then write the function so that the following variables are reset:
+ * All `doorClick` variables
+ * All `doorDoom` variables
+ * `doors` variable
+ * `doorImage.src` variable
+ * `startButton.innerHTML` variable

+After all these variables are reset, call the `randomChoreDoorGenerator()` function.

+    >Hint - the `doorClick` and `doorDoom` variables are set to `false`, the `doors` variable is set to `3`, the `doorImage.src` variable is set to the `closedDoor` variable, and the `startButton.innerHTML` is set to 'Good luck!`

+7. [ ] Now that the `startRound()` function exists, the `randomChoreDoorGenerator()` function at the bottom of the `<script>` tag needs to be replaced by the `startRound()` function so that the game resets correctly for each new round.

+8. [ ] We're almost at the finish line!
+We just need to add some finishing touches.
+Add the text `Play again?` to the end of the current `startButton.innerHTML` so players are guided to click on that button to reset the game.

+    >Hint - 'Game over!
+Play again?' / 'You win!
+Play again?'

+8. [ ] One minor bug is that the game can reset mid-round if the player clicks on the door.
+Create a global variable called `currentlyPlaying` and set its value to `false`.
+Then use that variable as a condition where the `startButton.onClick` event can only be clicked if the `currentlyPlaying` variable is `false`.
+The variable must be set to `true` during the round and reset back to `false` when the game is over - win or lose.

+    > Hint - Anytime you see `startButton.innerHTML` asking to 'Play again?', that's where `currentlyPlaying` should be set to `false`.

+9. [ ] In an effort to DRY up the code, the logic in the `else if (doorDoom)` in each `doorImage.onclick` event should be condensed.
+Create one last function called `gameOver()` directly above the `winnerGameOver()` function.
+The `gameOver()` function should change the `startButton.innerHTML` to `Game over!
+Play again?`, prevent any door from being clicked, and set the `currentlyPlaying` variable to `false`.

+    >Hint - `doorClicked = true;`

+Congratulations!
+You completed your first Milestone Project and created a fun interactive game utilizing your HTML, CSS, and JavaScript knowledge.
+Be proud of how far you've come.
+If you feel like taking this project to the next level (ie. adding more flourish to the HTML/CSS, score keeping, determining highest winning streak, etc.), we invite you to take on the challenges presented in the **Next Steps** section of this Milestone Project.

 ```
 Solution Code - HTML